SixArm/mast-cell-help/topics/bone-marrow-biopsy/index.md

 **Purposes:**

-* **Diagnosis:** A bone marrow biopsy may be conducted to diagnose and evaluate a wide range of conditions, such as blood disorders (e.g., anemia, leukemia, lymphoma), bone marrow disorders, and certain infectious diseases.
+* **Diagnosis**: A bone marrow biopsy may be conducted to diagnose and evaluate a wide range of conditions, such as blood disorders (e.g., anemia, leukemia, lymphoma), bone marrow disorders, and certain infectious diseases.

-* **Staging and Monitoring:** In individuals already diagnosed with conditions like leukemia or lymphoma, a bone marrow biopsy can help determine the extent of the disease and monitor treatment response.
+* **Staging and Monitoring**: In individuals already diagnosed with conditions like leukemia or lymphoma, a bone marrow biopsy can help determine the extent of the disease and monitor treatment response.

-* **Identification of Cytogenetic Abnormalities:** The bone marrow sample can be used to analyze the genetic and chromosomal characteristics of the bone marrow cells, which can be important for treatment decisions and prognosis.
+* **Identification of Cytogenetic Abnormalities**: The bone marrow sample can be used to analyze the genetic and chromosomal characteristics of the bone marrow cells, which can be important for treatment decisions and prognosis.